MAIA data and applications

 What types of PM will MAIA data include?

-In the Primary Target Areas, the MAIA L2 and L4 PM data products will include concentrations of: total PM10, total PM2.5, and sulfate, nitrate, organic carbon, elemental carbon, and dust PM2.5.
+In the PTAs, the MAIA Level 2 and Level 4 PM data products will include near-surface mass concentrations of total PM10, total PM2.5, and sulfate, nitrate, organic carbon, elemental carbon, and dust PM2.5.
 Please note that some of these species may not be produced in every PTA, depending on the availability of ground monitors measuring these species.

-Will all of the data products be produced in every target area?
+Will all data products be produced in every target area?

-All data products will be produced in each of the Primary Target Areas.
-Which data products will be produced in a given Secondary Target Areas depends on the purpose of acquiring data over the target and the availability of required input data needed for product generation.
-The oceanic STAs selected for studying clouds and the Calibration/Validation Target Areas designated for the maintenance of instrument calibration will only be processed through Level 1.
+All data products will be produced in each of the PTAs.
+Which data products will be produced in a given STA depends on the purpose of acquiring data over the target and the availability of required input data needed for product generation.
+STAs observed in sweep mode and CVTAs designated for the maintenance of instrument calibration will only be processed through Level 1.

 Does MAIA plan to produce near real-time products?